 There are numerous other border road crossings, but if you’re in a rental car check first whether you’re covered to take the vehicle between countries.
 The major routes from Madrid or Salamanca make for an easy motorway drive to Portugal’s biggest cities, but there are some excellent minor routes into the country as well – like those from Zamora to Bragança or Miranda do Douro, or from Cáceres to Castelo Branco.

 The best way of cutting down the driving time is to catch the ferry to northern Spain, though this still leaves a six- to eight-hour drive before you reach Portugal.
-Brittany Ferries (wwww.brittany-ferries.co.uk) sails to Santander from Plymouth (1 weekly; 20hr) and Portsmouth (1 weekly; 24hr), or there’s a P&O service (wwww.poferries.com) from Portsmouth to Bilbao (twice weekly; 34hr; restricted services in winter).
-Car-and-passenger fares start at around £125 one-way to Santander, £240 to Bilbao, though in summer and school holidays return fares can cost £800 or more (it’s cheaper for foot passengers, though everyone has to book some form of seating or cabin accommodation).
+Brittany Ferries sails to Santander from Plymouth (1 weekly; 20hr) and Portsmouth (3 weekly; 24–32hr) and to Bilbao from Portsmouth (2 weekly; 24hr).
+The one-way fare for a car and two passengers starts at £430 from Plymouth to Santander, £424 from Portsmouth to Santander, and £410 to Bilbao, though in summer and school holidays prices can rocket.
+In winter the Brittany Ferries website often features special deals; note also that fares are cheaper for foot passengers (though everyone has to book some form of seating or cabin accommodation).

 Package holidays, tours and city breaks

-Standard package holidays concentrate on hotels and self-catering apartments and villas in the Algarve’s main beach resorts, and bargains can be found online or at any UK high-street travel agent for as little as £125 per person for a seven-night flight-and-accommodation package.
+Standard package holidays concentrate on hotels and self-catering apartments and villas in the Algarve’s main beach resorts, and bargains can be found online or at any UK high-street travel agent for as little as £125 per person for a seven-night flight-and-accommodation package in the off-season.
 There are often really good deals for families, though obviously the more bells and whistles you want (beachfront accommodation, pool, kids’ clubs etc), the more you pay, while prices are always significantly higher during school holidays.

-Other specialist tour operators offer a wide range of fly-drive holidays based around accommodation in historic manor houses and pousadas, whilst some feature things including birdwatching, horse-riding, hiking, biking and wine tours.
+Other specialist tour operators offer a wide range of fly-drive holidays based around accommodation in historic manor houses and pousadas, while some feature activities such as birdwatching, horseriding, hiking, biking and wine tours.
 Prices vary wildly depending on the standard of accommodation, and whether the tours are fully inclusive or not (with guides and meals etc).
 Most tour operators should also be able to tailor-make a holiday, and arrange flights, accommodation, insurance and car rental.

 Specialist tour operators

-Arblaster & Clarke UK t01730/263111, wwww.winetours.co.uk.
-Sophisticated wine-tour specialist offering Douro vineyard walks, port-harvest trips, and escorted Portugal tours – from around £1600 for a week’s all-inclusive guided wine tour.
+Arblaster & Clarke UK (01730 263111).
+Sophisticated, upmarket all-inclusive wine-tour specialist offering Douro vineyard walks, port-harvest trips and escorted Portugal tours.

-Easy Rider Tours US t1-800/488 8332, wwww.easyridertours.com.
-Guided cycling and sightseeing tours in various Portuguese regions, from a leisurely Sintra tour to a nine-day mountain-to-coast trip, with prices ranging from $3000–4000.
+Easy Rider Tours US (1 800 488 8332).
+Somewhat pricey guided cycling and sightseeing tours in various Portuguese regions, from a week along the Douro to a nine-day mountain-to-coast trip.

-Limosa Holidays UK t01263/578143, wwww.limosaholidays.co.uk.
-Birdwatching in the Alentejo and Algarve.
-There’s some walking involved, and the holidays (from around £1400 for a week) include flights, meals and transport.
+Limosa Holidays UK (01692 580623).
+Upmarked operator offering birdwatching in the Alentejo and Algarve.
+There’s some walking involved, and the holidays include flights, meals and transport.

-Martin Randall Travel UK t020/8742 3355, wwww.martinrandall.com.
-Leading cultural tour specialist, offering small-group, expert-led trips either along the Douro by train and boat or to the historic centre of the country.
-Departures a couple of times a year, from around £2000.
+Martin Randall Travel UK (020 8742 3355).
+Leading cultural tour specialist, offering upmarket, expert-led trips either along the Douro by train and boat or to the historic centre of the country.
+Departures a couple of times a year.

-Ramblers Worldwide Holidays UK t01707/331133, wwww.ramblersholidays.co.uk.
-Long-established walking-holiday operator with guided walking trips along the Douro and Minho rivers, as well as the Algarve and the northern national and natural parks.
-From around £600 for one week, £900 for two weeks.Read More
+Ramblers Worldwide Holidays UK (01707 331133).
+Long-established walking-holiday operator with inexpensive guided walking trips along the Douro, as well as the Algarve, Alentejo and the northern national and natural parks.